april-tto/daily-achievements-tracker/README.md

 2. Made an outline for modular architecture in "modules" folder
 3. Applied application-level middleware in server.js
 4. Added validation error check middleware (shared/middlewares/check-validation.js), which later implemented in middlewares in all modules
-5. added Schema models for entities and connected the database
+5. Added Schema models for entities and connected the database
+6. Wrote routes logic and mounted them to the server